SriramS32/Neural-Network-Development/README.md

 - StarterNet.java: first MLP built that recognized 81 inputs as a 9 x 9 square of 1's and 0's.
 - ReverseNetDiffAct.java: MLP that still only recognized the numbers in text file but has a different activation function - didn't work
+- ReverseNetTrainNode.java: MLP that can recognize the numbers in text file and has the reverse algorithm implemented.

 #Thought Process